Traxar/numz/readme.md

 ToDo:

-    * better test checks for ectors and matrices
+    * better test checks for vectors and matrices

 Planned Features: